-A new piece of Californian legislation hopes to address discrimination faced by ageing actors.
+New legislation in California hopes to address discrimination faced by aging actors.

 Winona Ryder playing a much older version of herself in Edward Scissorhands.
 Image via Youtube.

 From the beginning of next year, entertainment database sites like IMDB will need to remove references to an actor's age.
-To be clear, this is only for pages that allow subscribers to post information about themselves to attract employment — the rest of the internet will be free to obsess over dates as much as they like.
+To be clear, this is only for pages that allow subscribers to post information about themselves to attract employment — the rest of the internet will be free to obsess over dates.

 Pre-internet, age was a rather fluid concept in Hollywood: from Joan Crawford to Sandra Bullock, actors often added or subtracted years to make themselves more appealing to casting directors.
 Those who support the change argue that it will allow them to be judged more fully for their work and performances, and not have to worry about being dismissed for parts they may be perfect for.